top of page

 Why Partner Dancing Feels Different

-I wasn’t simply learning steps.
-I was exposing myself to the possibility of not knowing what to do, disappointing my partner, feeling awkward, or revealing my inexperience in front of someone else.
+I wasn't simply learning steps.
+I was giving up the protection the group had offered me.
+I was exposing myself to the possibility of not knowing what to do, disappointing my partner, looking awkward, or revealing my inexperience in front of someone whose own experience partly depended on me.

 In hindsight, it wasn’t very different from approaching someone you find interesting and starting a conversation for the first time.
 Not because dancing and flirting are the same thing, but because both involve uncertainty.
 Both involve vulnerability.
 And both involve the possibility of rejection, even if that rejection exists mostly in our imagination.